Marionberry

-The marionberry (Rubus L. subgenus Rubus) is a cultivar of blackberry released in 1956 by the USDA Agricultural Research Service breeding program in cooperation with Oregon State University.
+The marionberry is a cultivar of blackberry released in 1956 by the USDA Agricultural Research Service breeding program in cooperation with Oregon State University.
 It is named after Marion County, Oregon, where the berry was bred and tested extensively in the mid-20th century.

 A cross between the 'Chehalem' and 'Olallie' varieties, it is the most widely planted trailing blackberry in the world.
 Oregon accounts for over 90% of the worldwide acreage of marionberries.

 Description and flavor

 Marionberries may be called caneberries due to their typical extensive growth on long canes (vines) and brambles.
 Marionberries are an aggregate fruit formed in a cluster of many juice filled sacks called drupelets.

 The marionberry plant is a vigorously growing trailing vine, with some canes up to 20 ft long.
 The vines have many large spines, and the fruiting laterals are long and strong, producing many berries.
 The berry is glossy and, as with many blackberries, appears black on the plant, but turns a deep, dark purple when frozen and thawed.
 It is medium in size and tends to be conical, longer than it is wide.
 The berry has a somewhat tart, earthy and sweet flavor.